Toggle Menu

 What Should I Expect from Anger Management?

-• Personality Disorders, such as Borderline Personality Disorder (BPD)
+• Personality disorders, including Borderline Personality Disorder (BPD)

 Rittenhouse Psychiatric Associates is a private practice of academically oriented mental health providers.
 Our counselors for anger management are licensed therapists and doctoral level psychologists, and our prescribers are Board Certified Psychiatrists and Psychiatric Nurse Practitioners.
 Most of our providers teach, or have taught at academic institutions, and all of our providers practice evidenced-based holistic psychiatric care.